AdobeDocs/experience-manager-65.en/help/forms/using/rule-editor.md

 For more information about configuring services in form data model, see [AEM Forms Data Integration](/help/forms/using/data-integration.md).

-The **Set Property** rule type allows you to set the value of a property of the specified object based on a condition action.
+The **Set Property** rule type lets you set the value of a property of the specified object based on a condition action.

 It enables you to define rules to add check boxes dynamically to the adaptive form.
 You can use custom function, a form object, or an object property to define a rule.